seongjaelee/nvre/README.md

 nvRe is not ready yet.

-nvRe focusing on the following features:
+nvRe is focusing on the following features:

+* Fast note taking and searching.
-* Support Korean
+* Enhanced typography
 * Markdown highlighting within the text editor
-* Enhanced typography
 * Markdown or MultiMarkdown preview
+* Korean support

 This github repository has other goals: